jdevfullstack-tutorials/what-is-github/README.md

 would be sent to email because there was no centralized space.
 Imagine if this would be a collaboration of more than a hundred developers working at the same time.
+That would be really hard.
 That was the flow back then.

 It was the same thing when Microsoft Word would